-Arguably the most important part of your wine list is how well it pairs with the food you offer, and a good general rule is to match the body of your wine with the intensity of your food’s flavor.
+The most important part of your wine list is how well it pairs with the food you offer.
+A good general rule is to match the body of your wine with the intensity of your food’s flavor.

-According to Vinepair, “as a wine contains more and more alcohol, it becomes more viscous (i.e., it becomes heavier and thereby feels fuller in our mouths.)
-This is why we call a heavily viscous wine full-bodied and a low viscosity wine light-bodied.”
+According to Vinepair, as wine contains more alcohol, it becomes more viscous.
+That means it’s heavier and feels fuller in your mouth.
+This is why we call a heavily viscous wine full-bodied and a low viscosity wine light-bodied.

 If you serve mostly light, delicate food, then go with a wine list with a lot of light- and medium-bodied options.
 Alternately, if you’re running a steakhouse, a slate of full-bodied wines will pair perfectly with the bold flavor of red meat and luxurious sauces.